vincentbernat/dashkiosk/docs/android.rst

 Supported devices
 -----------------

-Currently, the minimal version of Android is 4.2 (Jelly Bean).
-It may work with earlier versions but it has not been tested. *Dashkiosk* is using the `Crosswalk project`_ to provide an up-to-date webview with support of recent technologies.
+Currently, the minimal version of Android is 4.0 (Icecream Sandwich) but to be able to get rid of the status bar, you need at least 4.1 (Jelly Bean). *Dashkiosk* is using the `Crosswalk project`_ to provide an up-to-date webview with support of recent technologies.

 There are a lot of Android devices that you can choose to run Dashkiosk on.
-When choosing one, prefer the ones which can be upgraded to Android 4.4.
+When choosing one, prefer the ones which can be upgraded to Android 4.2.

 Many cheap devices are using a Rockchip SoC limited to a 720p resolution.
 This can be circumvented with some non official